 Nymphs and adults are excellent biological control agents.
 Both immature and mature individuals can eat over thirty spider mites in a single day.

-Minute Pirate Bugs make short work of corn earworms, European corn borers and their eggs.
-They are also natural enemies of:
+Minute Pirate Bugs make short work of corn earworms, small European corn borers, and their eggs.
+They are also natural enemies of a variety of small prey:

 - Potato leafhopper nymphs